SilencedFrost/Neptune-4-series-X-rail/README.md

 ## Introduction

-The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series, currently it's in beta and highly experimental
+The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series, currently it's in beta and highly experimental.

-Earliest testing data yielded a 20% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing using nozzle adxl
+Earliest testing data yielded a 20% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing using nozzle adxl.

 ### Features
-- Improved COM placement
+- Improved COM placement.
-- Increased rigidity
+- Increased rigidity.
-- Proper parallel belt path
+- Proper parallel belt path.
-- Increase movement accuracy, toolhead rigidity
+- Increase movement accuracy, toolhead rigidity.
-- Lowers the gantry compared to toolhead -> z cable bracket no longer hitting tie rods
+- Lowers the gantry compared to toolhead -> z cable bracket no longer hitting tie rods.
-- Retains most mod compatibility (cable chains, fan mods, etc)
+- Retains most mod compatibility (cable chains, fan mods, etc).
 ### Cons:
-- 8mm loss in Y axis compared to stock
+- 8mm loss in Y axis compared to stock.
-- Renders the aux fan null
+- Renders the aux fan null.
-- Requires skill, hardware, and machine tuning
+- Requires skill, hardware, and machine tuning.

 🤩 Do you like the design?
 You can help fund innovations like this!